mountainMath/mountain_doodles/posts/2025-03-11-housing-shortage-as-an-explanation-for-family-and-household-change/index.html.md

 ![Rent to income ratios for Canadian metro areas are estimated using median total income for the population aged 25 to 44, including zeros, to reflect income available to our main population of interest.
 20 to 24 year olds were excluded to guard against impacts of trends of increasing education and delayed entry into the workforce.
 Data availability in early years is limited.](images/rent-income-timeline.png)

-The share of young adults not in minimum household units by age bracket follows a related pattern across metro areas and census years.
+The share of young adults not in minimal household units by age bracket follows a related pattern across metro areas and census years.

 ![Timelines of the share of individuals in MHU by CMA and age group, 1981-2021.](images/mhu-shares-simple.png)